 Diagnostic Medical Sonography Training Program Details

-The Diagnostic Medical Sonography (DMS) certificate program at AIMS Education is designed to prepare international students to become skilled Diagnostic Medical Sonographers.
-This program is accredited by CAAHEP for the General Concentration (Abdomen and OB/GYN Sonography).
+The Diagnostic Medical Sonography (DMS) certificate program is programmatically accredited by CAAHEP for the General Concentration (Abdomen and OB/GYN Sonography).
+The DMS program is designed to prepare students to become skilled Diagnostic Medical Sonographers.
 Students in this CAAHEP accredited program will learn to use ultrasound equipment to create images of internal body structures that doctors use to make diagnoses.

 During the course of the program, students will learn about the basic principles for DMS scanning technology and gain hands-on experience with the various types of instrumentation employed in Abdomen, OB/GYN, and Vascular Sonography.